DavidPesqueira/davidpesqueira.github.io/index.md

 As someone who wants to learn more about security and showcase Python for the powerful language that it is.
 I chose to do my capstone project in Python.

 My final capstone project is displayed below with a link to the GitHub repository.
 I made a GUI using the python tkinter module.
 Within this GUI python application I created Software/ Design, incorporated Data Structures and Algorithm (BST) as well as a database (Firebase) to hold user registration.
+***
+# Capstone Project

-- Python GUI using Tkinter
+- Python GUI using Tkinter/ Software Design
-- NHL API Access
+- NHL API Access / Software Design
-- Tkinter Firebase Login/Register
+- Tkinter Firebase Login/Register / Database
+- BST insert and delete Stanely Cup Champions / Data Structures and Algorithms

+***

 [![codereview](http://img.youtube.com/vi/sLUrJUBy4hY/0.jpg)](http://www.youtube.com/watch?v=sLUrJUBy4hY "Code Review and Plans")